Home / Retirement planner / Planning your retirement / How to budget for retirement

 Look at the ASFA retirement standard and scroll down to download detailed retirement expenditure breakdowns.

 While the standard is great for getting you thinking, it’s unlikely to match your spending needs exactly.
 Maybe you have an expensive hobby or need a long list of medications.
-Perhaps you want to run more than one car.
+Perhaps you want to run more than one car or travel overseas every year.
 All these things influence your true retirement budget.
 This is where making a detailed plan for your unique needs and aspirations comes into its own.

 Budgeting tools